Working in magazines is fun, creative and often becomes a passion for life.

 - Connections to everyone we meet.
 You’ll be invited to attend every Zoom meeting we have (which can often be 5 or 6 a day), giving you the opportunity to chat and make new contacts in the industry – people who could be potential employers in the future

 - Attendance at all our events.
-We run a fortnightly Mag Meet on a Thursday afternoon which is normally only open to Patrons, and frequent other online and in-person events
+We run a monthly Mag Meet on a Thursday afternoon which is normally only open to Patrons, and frequent other online and in-person events

 Is the role online or in person?